 Institutional policy ensures that reasonable accommodation be made on an individualized case-by-case basis.
-However, it is the responsibility of the student to identify and disclose their disability and make their needs known.
+However, it is the responsibility of the student to identify and disclose his or her disability and make his or her needs known.
 Georgia Military College will give primary consideration to the individual's request and will provide the reasonable accommodation unless an equally effective aid or service is available, the means chosen would result in a fundamental alteration of Georgia Military College's programs, or the accommodation would result in an undue financial or administrative burden.